By Tony Attwood

-Except of course that we are now parents and grandparents.
+Except of course that those who were teenagers at the time are now parents and grandparents.
 Maybe however we (or some of us) try to keep up with new ways of seeing.

 While many songs about the revolution to come (from The Red Flag onwards) are seriously upbeat, Dylan is seriously downbeat.
 There is no joyous future, just a saying, “you are past it, get out of my way”.
 The song has no humour, just as indeed as the AllMusic Review by Stephen Thomas Erlewine points out, the album has no humour.

 In fact this song opens an album that really I don’t want to listen to as an album any more.
 So as I said at the start, while I welcome the chance opportunity to hear Girl of the North Country again when I was actually meaning to play Times, there is not so much here I really want.
 Some tracks, yes, but somehow for much of the album, and particularly this song, the moment has gone.
 “One Too Many Mornings” and “Boots of Spanish Leather,” are for me the great exceptions.